drwetter/testssl.sh/doc/testssl.1.md

 ### RATING
 This program has a near-complete implementation of SSL Labs's '[SSL Server Rating Guide](https://github.com/ssllabs/research/wiki/SSL-Server-Rating-Guide)'.

-This is *not* a reimplementation of the [SS LLab's SSL Server Test](https://www.ssllabs.com/ssltest/analyze.html), but a implementation of the above rating specification, slight discrepancies might occur!
+This is *not* a 100% reimplementation of the [SSL Lab's SSL Server Test](https://www.ssllabs.com/ssltest/analyze.html), but an implementation of the above rating specification, slight discrepancies may occur.
+Please note that for now we stick to the SSL Labs rating as good as possible.
+We are not responsible for their rating.
+Before filing issues please inspect their Rating Guide.

-Disclaimer: Having a good grade does **NOT** necessary equal to having good security!
-Never rely solely on a good rating!
+Disclaimer: Having a good grade is **NOT** necessarily equal to having good security!
+Don't start a competition for the best grade, at least not without monitoring the client handshakes and not without adding a portion of good sense to it.

 As of writing, these checks are missing:
 * GOLDENDOODLE - should be graded **F** if vulnerable